slipwayhq/slipway_render/adaptive_cards_data/README.md

 wasn't an equivalent HorizontalContentAlignment they used HorizontalAlignment and VerticalAlignment for consistency between the properties, even though it created an inconsistency with TableCell.

+## Table.gridStyle

+Defaults to null, rather than the default style, so that it can inherit the style from ancestor containers if not specified.

+## hostConfig.separator.line_color

+No longer optional.
+It has a default value anyway.

 ## hostConfig.containerStyles.[styleName].borderColor

 In the official Adaptive Cards implementation the `borderColor` property of a container style is not used for